Dealing with offensive people (who don’t realize they are)

 An exclusive, highly academic, condescending brand of feminism is also indicative of some messed-up attitudes and habits.

-Both will continue to exist, but you have the power to shape your conversations and help us all be a little kinder to one another.
+Both will continue to exist, but you have the power to shape your conversations when dealing with offensive people and help us all be a little kinder to one another.

-Maddie McClouskey is a Contributing Writer for Everyday Feminism.
+Maddie McClouskey, the author of "Dealing with offensive people (who don’t realize they are)" is a Contributing Writer for Everyday Feminism.
 She’s a twenty-something lesbian in New York City and currently writes weekly dating advice pieces for the LGBTQ event app and website SheSeekOnline and was a regular contributor to the sexuality and feminism site ToughxCookies.
 When she’s not writing articles about gayness, she’s performing stand-up comedy, singing show tunes to her girlfriend and dog against their will, or making up jokes for Twitter @SoundofMaddie.